Becoming a Strong Candidate

 You will have many other responsibilities, like classes, activities, applying to graduate programs, and preparing for qualifying exams, while applying for scholarships.
 It is important that you develop a comprehensive schedule for yourself that includes: meeting with faculty and advisors, getting recommendation letters, deadlines for written drafts, getting feedback on essays, ordering transcripts, and submitting relevant materials.
 Keeping in touch with faculty and mentors will help you stay on top of this work.

 Ask for help from faculty and mentors to contact students who have been awarded scholarships you want to apply for.
 They can provide a helpful perspective, as they have experienced the rigorous demands of the application process and enjoyed the intellectual rewards specific scholarships/fellowships offer.
-Current and previous scholarship awardees, faculty, and mentors can are also a good asset for preparing for any interviews, should a program select you and require one.
+Current and previous scholarship awardees, faculty, and mentors are also a good resource for preparing for any interviews, should a program select you and require one.

 Be reflective about your experiences and how they relate to your future plans.
 Most application questions follow similar themes and ask: 1. how you have prepared yourself for a given scholarship/fellowship (courses, research, leadership, internships, and other relevant experience); 2. your academic research plans (what issues you want to study, their significance in your field and their broader relevance); 3. why the scholarship/fellowship is a right fit for you and why you should be selected; 4. about career goals, both short and long-term; 5. to write an essay, statement, or proposal centered on research or issues relevant to your field of study.